goruck/all/README.md

       6   0   0   0   0   0   0  12   0
       8   0   0   0   0   0   0   0   0
 ```
 The confusion matrix for the test data shown below where a number of false negatives are shown particularly for patterns 2, 3, 5, and 8.
 This could indicate that the model is over-fitted or, as in the case of pattern 8, patterns have insufficient training data.
+Patterns 2 and 3 also use relatively few factors which likely increases the prediction error.
 The model will need to be refined as the dataset grows with additional training observations and its prediction performance is evaluated over time.

 ```text
 > ### test error of optimal svm model with clock as a predictor